-- Read the Design Guidelines and Competition categories and make a note of what you want to achieve and what the competitions require.
+- Read the Design Guidelines and Build Class Options and note what you want to achieve and what the competitions require.
 Watch this video from one of our mentors to help!

-Grab some friends, sort out what parts of the build they would like to work on then allocate leaders roles to them.
+Grab some friends, sort out what parts of the build they would like to work on, and then allocate leadership roles to them.
 Each person should lead their delegated area but also be able to work on other parts of the build under someone else’s leadership.
-Leaders will have to take responsibility for their area of the build, bring the product in on schedule and be clear how each team’s contribution will fit together to make the complete vehicle.
+Leaders will have to take responsibility for their area of the build, bring the product in on schedule and be clear about how each team’s contribution will fit together to make the complete vehicle.

 Learn more in our idea-filled Getting Started document on the website.